camptocamp/c2cgeoportal/doc/developer/server_side.rst

 ~~~~~~~~~~~~~

 To be able to run c2cgeoportal tests you need to have the c2cgeoportal source
-code, and a buildout environment for it.
+code, and a make environment for it.
 So do that first, as described below.

 Install c2cgeportal from source
 ...............................